In the gallery: NEW Then and Now Gallery.

 Heritage Ogden is grateful for the support of the Municipality of Ogden and MRC Memphrémagog.
 For more information:

-Ogden history book presented to council: The book, commissioned by mayor Richard Violette and produced by Heritage Ogden, will be distributed to Ogden homeowners next year.
+Ogden book free to homeowners: The book, commissioned by mayor Richard Violette and produced by Heritage Ogden, has been distributed to many Ogden homeowners.
+If you have not received a copy, contact Ogden town hall.
 Read the story here.

-Exterior Display Stands: With financial assistance from Ogden and the MRC we have installed 3 outdoor display stands that host a rotation of the historical posters built in 2017 for our Fête Ogden.
+Exterior Display Stands: With financial assistance from Ogden and the MRC we have installed 3 outdoor display stands that host a rotation of historical posters about Ogden.
 The poster collection is gradually being improved and augmented.

 Collaboration: It is our intent to collaborate as proactively as possible with other local historical societies, and this work has already begun.
 In particular we are working with the Stanstead Historical Society, Copp's Ferry Museum and the Georgeville Historical Society.